-This easy white chicken chili is thick and hearty and a nice change from traditional red chili.
+This easy white chicken chili recipe turns out thick and hearty and it's a nice change from traditional red chili.
 Roasted poblano peppers give it a smoky flavor you'll love!

 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.